Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>Started working late today, around 1:45 pm.
 I had to prepare, cook & then eat, apart from the time to all the good habits I am trying to build now-a-days.</sub>

 <sub>Mom's got injured yesterday.
-And so, when I had to do a couple more things with my new usuals, I realised it's hard, it's *real* hard to handle everything at once (even my *everything* was nothing of a big deal, but just to cook some food and that's all).
+And so, when I had to do a couple more things with my new usuals, I realised it's hard, it's *real* hard to handle everything at once (although my *everything* was nothing of a big deal, but just to cook some food and that's all).
 Also, it's not that I don't cook, I actually cook every single day but then at these times mom is well, and so everything looks super cool.</sub>

 <sub>So far, it's going good. :)</sub>